NMsby/se-assignment-1-setting-up-your-developer-environment-NMsby/README.md

 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.

+      Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.

+      A. Using Docker Step 1: Install Docker

+      Download and install Docker Desktop from the Docker website.
+      Follow the installation instructions and start Docker Desktop.
+Step 2: Verify Docker Installation Open Command Prompt or Git Bash.
+      Run docker --version
+      Verify the installation by checking the version number.

+      B. Using Virtual Machines Step 1: Install Virtualization Software

+      Download and install VirtualBox from the VirtualBox website.
+      VMware Workstation Player: Download and install from VMware.
+Step 2: Download an OS Image Download an ISO file of the operating system you want to use (e.g., Ubuntu from https://ubuntu.com/download ). step 3: Create a Virtual Machine
+      Open VirtualBox or VMware Workstation Player.
+      Create a new VM:
+      In VirtualBox, click "New" and follow the prompts.
+      In VMware Workstation Player, click "New" and follow the prompts.
+      Configure VM settings:
+      Allocate memory (RAM) and CPU cores.
+      Create a virtual hard disk.
+      Install the OS:
+      Start the VM and select the downloaded ISO file.
+      Follow the installation instructions for the chosen operating system.

 8. Explore Extensions and Plugins:
    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.